 Please click on the following link to a document which sets out the governance protocol in place at Capital City Academy; including the workings of the trustees, governors and committees.

-Please click on the following link for information on the role and responsibilities of the governing body.
+Please click on the following link for the committee member information.

 Please click on the following link for further information on our governors interests.

-Please click below to read the biographies of each member of our governing body.
+Please click below to read the biographies of each member of our governing body and academy trust.

 Sir Frank Lowe - Sponsor